-The Floodplain Management Section of the NJDEP, Bureau of Dam Safety and Flood Control is divided into three main units consisting of the Flood Risk Mitigation Unit, the Flood Risk Analysis Unit, and the Community Assistance Program Unit.
-The Floodplain Management Section also includes the office of the NJ State NFIP Coordinator, which is responsible for coordinating NFIP program aspects of floodplain management throughout the State.
+The Bureau of Flood Engineering of the NJDEP, Division of Dam Safety and Flood Engineering is divided into three main units consisting of the Flood Risk Mitigation Unit, the Flood Risk Analysis Unit, and the Community Assistance Program Unit.
+The Bureau of Flood Engineering also includes the office of the NJ State NFIP Coordinator, which is responsible for coordinating NFIP program aspects of floodplain management throughout the State.

 The major goal of our the Flood Risk Mitigation Unit is to implement flood protection and control measures to protect life and property in New Jersey from the devastating effects of flooding.
 This includes both large federal and smaller state flood reduction projects.

 Federal Flood Control Projects.
 Coordinate and assist the U.S. Army Corps of Engineers (USACE) in the planning, design and construction of flood protection projects by obtaining all required State approvals and permits for the project designs.
 Schedule and attend meetings with the USACE, county and local government officials, and citizens group.
 Conduct field reconnaissance and surveys for and with the USACE, as necessary, in the planning and construction of flood protection projects.
 Review of economic analyses and engineering designs including hydrologic, hydraulic, structural reports and, construction plans and technical specification documents.
 Prepare applications and obtain all necessary State approvals and permits (LURP-SEP, IP; NJDOT; NJ Transit; Landfill Disruption; Site Remediation; Historic Preservation; Fish & Wildlife; Green Acres) required for USACE flood protection projects.
 Monitor and inspect USACE flood protection projects during and after construction to assure that project facilities are constructed and maintained in accordance with plans, specifications and operation manuals.